FPIU/FPIU/README.md

 - 📫 How to reach me: Соmfу#0860 (Discord)
 - 😄 Pronouns: They/Them
 - ⚡ Fun fact: I've never seen snow before.

+I have a public repository where I put everything I've learned about spigot development so far.
+Don't expect much!